autocontracts/lightstreams/white-paper.md

 - Create a community controlled network where curators of digital content benefit from its success.
 - Design an open protocol that allows services to be built on top of the Lightstreams protocol stack to provide the best experience for network participants.

-Lightstreams will be made possible through the new generation of Web 3.0 technology[[3]](https://nextconf.eu/2016/09/next16-blockchain-will-build-web-3-0-says-jamie-burke/) built upon blockchain and smart contract technology[[4]](https://bitsonblocks.net/2016/02/01/a-gentle-introduction-to-smart-contracts/).
-Blockchain technology that includes the award-winning Permissioned Blocks protocol already developed by the Lightstreams team. [[5]](https://mikesmo.github.io/blog/2017/06/09/Consensus-hackathon.html) [[6]](https://github.com/autocontracts/permissioned-blocks)
+Lightstreams will be made possible through the new generation of Web 3.0 technology[[6]](https://nextconf.eu/2016/09/next16-blockchain-will-build-web-3-0-says-jamie-burke/) built upon blockchain and smart contract technology[[7]](https://bitsonblocks.net/2016/02/01/a-gentle-introduction-to-smart-contracts/).
+Blockchain technology that includes the award-winning Permissioned Blocks protocol already developed by the Lightstreams team. [[8]](https://mikesmo.github.io/blog/2017/06/09/Consensus-hackathon.html) [[9]](https://github.com/autocontracts/permissioned-blocks)

-The Lightstream network will be an Ethereum-compliant network and as such will have smart contract capabilities along with a digital token known as a Photon token.
+The Lightstream network will be an Ethereum-compliant network and as such will have smart contract capabilities along with a digital token known as a Photon (PHT) token.
 The primary utility value of the token will be through the facilitation of purchasing digital content.

 # Mission Statement

 Lightstreams’ mission is to give freedom back to artists so that they are ultimately in control of their content and not at the mercy of record labels, production companies, publishing houses and other intermediaries.
-A network owned and regulated by the community, where artists and fans can connect in a low cost, fair and open marketplace.
+Lightstreams is a network that is owned and regulated by the community, where artists and fans can connect in a low cost, fair and open marketplace.

 # Content Publishing Problems